Skip to main content

 Popular posts from this blog

-The top 10 most expensive watches in the world.
+World's top 10 most expensive houses

 WORLDS TOP 10 MOST EXPENSIVE RINGS

 10. Blue Diamond Ring – $10 Million In the list of the most expensive rings of the world, Blue diamond ring comes on 10th number.
 The ring has a diamond of 6.01 carat.
 The mentioned blue diamond is in a cushion shape, surrounded by a smaller pink diamond on both the sides.
 It sold to an anonymous bidder at auction.
 This ring too sold in Hong Kong and the original expected price was actually within the 2.5-million-dollar range.
 The fact that this ring sold for three times that amount just goes to show how truly exquisite it is.
 Vividly-bright light blue stands out, while the pink offsets the striking composition.
 A platinum band rounds out the triumphant ring, making it one heck of an engagement ring (even if it is just in our dreams.)
 9. The Vivid Pink – $11.8 Million The Vivid Pink is on number ninth in the list of the most expensive rings of the world ever made.
 The 5 carat diamond used in this ring is sure to make anyone who sees it up close and personal very happy.
-A bi
+A bi...